 Healthy University Strategy

-The University has recently developed a 'Healthy University' Strategy.
+The University has developed a 'Healthy University' Strategy.

-Initial consultation, during which participants were asked to provide feedback upon draft themes and objectives for both documents, commenced prior to Christmas 2015 and culminated in a series of open meetings in January 2016.
-The consultation process, to date, has provided opportunity for staff, students, trade unions and other stakeholders to provide feedback in person at facilitated events and meetings and/or anonymously via a web feedback form.
+During the initial consultation, participants were asked to provide feedback upon draft themes and objectives for both documents, commenced prior to Christmas 2015 and culminated in a series of open meetings in January 2016.
+The consultation process, to date, provided opportunity for staff, students, trade unions and other stakeholders to provide feedback in person at facilitated events and meetings and/or anonymously via a web feedback form.
 The feedback received was provided for more formal consideration through the University's relevant Boards and Committees in July 2016.

 The initial consultation process stimulated a wealth of feedback ranging from the extremely precise through to the very broad and, through harnessing the talents of the Cardiff School of Art and Design, even included a visual representation of the group sessions.
 This wealth of feedback has subsequently been synthesised into an array of key themes which inform the core documents and form the basis of the actions plans which underpin them.

-The new Strategy – covering the period 2016-20 – includes the following three core aims:
+The Strategy – covering the period 2016-20 – includes the following three core aims: